MoritzTimpe/MicLeveler/README.md

 # Disclaimer
 In this Push I included the nircmd files.
-I don't if I am allowed to do that so I will include the </br>
+I don't know if I am allowed to do that so I will include the </br>
 official link <a href="https://www.nirsoft.net/utils/nircmd.html">here</a>.
 <b>If I am not allowed to do this please contact me and I will delete them.</b>